Scroll Top

 Objective: By 2026, improve the conservation of Michael Rock and its areas of influence, fostering safe spaces for citizen participation and empowerment, and developing actions that contribute to identifying sustainable livelihoods and the active involvement of key stakeholders who use science for decision-making.

-- BICA’s Gender Policy was developed and formally approved by the Board of Directors, promoting inclusion and institutional equity within the organization and the project.
+• BICA’s Board of Directors formally developed and approved a Gender Policy to promote inclusion and institutional equity within the organization and the project.

-- A training workshop on the Atlantic and Gulf Rapid Reef Assessment (AGRRA) protocol was held in Roatán, Bay Islands, for 18 technicians as part of BICA’s capacity-building efforts for personnel involved in the management of Coastal Marine Protected Areas (CMPAs).
+• A capacity-building workshop on the AGRRA protocol was held in Roatán for 18 technicians involved in managing Coastal Marine Protected Areas

 Spiny lobster (Panulirus argus)